openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 12: I2 Functionality selection

 I2 Functionality selection
-0-990 - Temperature setpoint from 0,0 to 99,0 °C
-1001-1150 - Temperature setpoint -0.1 to -15°C
-2000 - Input I2 influences on the cooling value according to the status of condense sensor.
-32767 - input I2 does not influence on the Heat/Cool process  If "Condense Sensor" selected (value set to "2000"), parameter 101 (enable/disable endpoint) must be set to non-zero value and device re-included!
+<p&gt0-990 - Temperature setpoint from 0,0 to 99,0 °C<br /&gt1001-1150 - Temperature setpoint -0.1 to -15°C<br /&gt2000 - Input I2 influences on the cooling value according to the status of condense sensor. <br /&gt32767 - input I2 does not influence on the Heat/Cool process </p&gt If "Condense Sensor" selected (value set to "2000"), parameter 101 (enable/disable endpoint) must be set to non-zero value and device re-included!
 The following option values may be configured -:

 | Value  | Description |